Leader-board/OA-and-Interviews/Online Assessments.md

 minutes/15 questions, the questions are time-consuming, and it’s easy to run out of time, so good time management is very important.
 As with some others, you are not given a score upon completion.

+### SIG's Problem Solving Assessment

+_The below applies to the 1 hour entrance exam for the quant research roles; other roles are likely to have a different process._

+This ia a one-hour entrance exam with 15 questions with questions from probability, statistics, one or two brainteasers, and single-variable calculus.

+* It is very easy to lose track of time - skipping questions you don't know and checking your work is very important.
+(This was my biggest mistake BTW)
+* The documentation SIG gives about the test is misleading.
+It isn't correct that you can't skip - you can easily move back and forth - and (I think) the same applies to switching between sections.
+* Make sure to have a graphing calculator - some of the questions can be very computation-heavy otherwise.
+It helps if the graphing calculator has a CAS (computer algebra system), because this will make computing derivatives and integrals easier.
+Note that while SIG claims that you cannot access anything outside the Mettl environment, this does not appear to be true and hence you should be able to use calculators on your computer (but I'm not entirely sure there).

 ### Situational Judgement Tests (SJT)